GabrielH-02/bravos-barbershop/README.md

 ### Adjustment to workspace

-1.**Create an instance in ElephantSQL** - Then link this with your workspace 2.** Install and provide Cloudinary** - Provide API key to link to the workspace 3.**Create a requirements.txt file** - Create a list of all requirement installations 4.**Create a Profile**- Create Gunicorn echo web
+1. **Create an instance in ElephantSQL** - Then link this with your workspace
+2. ** Install and provide Cloudinary** - Provide API key to link to the workspace
+3. **Create a requirements.txt file** - Create a list of all requirement installations
+4. **Create a Profile**- Create Gunicorn echo web

 ### Heroku Deployment Guide